What is a Thesis and Why should it be Falsifiable

 Step 4: Trade Management – We use the thesis to tell us if we are still on track, and whether we should be more aggressive or cut our losses.

-Everything stems from our thesis.
+Everything stems from our falsifiable thesis.

-Without a falsifiable thesis, we are flying blind based on gut feel. i.e. we are gambling.
+We are not making correct decisions and are not improving.
+We are flying blind based on gut feel. i.e. we are gambling.

 ---